ScottMorse/PyMusician/README.md

 `self.mode` is simply the mode name, like "major", "minor."

 ## Spelling
 This is the main purpose of the Mode class.  `self.spelling` is a list of Note objects that spell the Mode.
 However, for iteration, **iterating over a Mode instance itself** will iterate over its spelling for you, allowing you to treat the Mode itself like a list in iteration.
+Also, **indexing the Mode instance** will index the spelling, and the **len()** of the Mode object is the length of its spelling.

 ```python
 from pymusician import Note, Mode